-There will be weekly cases that will be assigned and discussed on blackboard.
+There will be weekly homework that will be assigned and discussed on blackboard.
 Your grade will be determined in your analysis.

-QUIZZES:
+PRE AND POST QUIZZES:

 There will weekly quizzes throughout the term.
 There will not be any make quizzes.
 A few quiz grades may be dropped in the final grade calculation.